 Sending waivers is helpful, but a signature of acknowledgement is your best defense.

-One of the advantages of signing up for an online form maker like JotForm is that they can send auto-emails to you and the client, acknowledging you've received the form.
+Most form builders will have the functionality to send auto-emails to you and the client, acknowledging you've received the form.

 And you know, we just can't help ourselves.
-Here are more awesome legal resources for your travel biz:
+Here are few more legal resources for your travel biz:

-A huge and humbled thank you to Chun T. Wright who offered her legal expertise in the latest update of this article.
-We also offer major trophies to the advisors who let us take a peek behind the curtain for their excellent waivers.
+A huge thank you to Chun T. Wright for her legal expertise We also offer major trophies to the advisors who let us take a peek behind the curtain for their excellent waivers.
 Jodie Swartz Jones, Nyla Bridges, and Julie Lay Conway shared their various waivers, disclaimers, and checklists for this article.

 Editor’s Note: This article was originally published in January 2013 and was completely updated and revamped on publish date listed.
 Enjoy!